 India’s Union Home Minister Amit Shah stirred a social media debate in the country on Saturday after he pitched Hindi as a common language for the country.
-He said Hindi is the most widely spoken and can unite the whole country.
+He said Hindi is the most widely spoken language and can unite the whole country.
 The comment resulted the internet erupting trending hashtags such as #StopHindilmposition and #StopHindiImperialism.

 “India has many languages and every language has its importance.
 But it is absolutely necessary that the entire country should have one language that becomes India’s identity globally,” he said in a series of tweets in Hindi.